Marsupial anteater – the marsupial without the pouch

 It lives solely for the majority of the year.
 It approaches other numbats only during the mating season.

 Mating takes place between December and January.
-That time, males produce an oily substance out of scent glands located on the chest.
+At that time, males produce an oily substance out of scent glands located on the chest.
 They leave this substance on wooden logs and rocks.
-This scent is not only to attract the female but also to warn other males that they are on the rival’s area.
+This scent is not only to attract the female but also to warn other males that they are in the rival’s area.

 When the male meets the female, it smells it first and then, partners communicate using vocalisations, which are similar to clicking.
 If a female rejects the male, there is a loud argument among them.
 The female is going to emit low aggressive guttural rumbles with its closed muzzle.
 However, when the couple gets on together, there is the copulation between them.